 An annual survey of recreational boaters found the North American Safe Boating Campaign continues to have a positive impact on boater behavior.
-Conducted by Paul Werth Associates on behalf of the National Safe Boating Council, the annual Wear It!
-Awareness Survey sought to determine the campaign’s effectiveness, specifically the impact on life jacket wear, attitudes and safety behavior of boaters .
+Conducted by Paul Werth Associates on behalf of the National Safe Boating Council, the annual awareness survey sought to determine the campaign’s effectiveness, specifically the impact on life jacket wear, attitudes and safety behavior of boaters .

-Leveraging a team of trained volunteers, surveys are collected in various states between late April and early September.
-Based on the locations’ level of Wear It! campaign activity, the bodies of water were classified as no, medium or high activity.
+Leveraging a team of trained volunteers, surveys are collected in various states between April and September 2016.
+Based on the locations’ level of campaign activity, the bodies of water were classified as no, medium or high activity.

-Boaters who wear their life jackets “always or most of the time” are significantly more likely than other boaters to be aware of the Wear It! campaign and recognize the Wear It! logo.
+Boaters who wear their life jackets “always or most of the time” are significantly more likely than other boaters to be aware of the Wear It! campaign and recognize the campaign’s logo.